Archetypal Factorization and Gluon Poles in semi-exclusive reactions: The hadron production in semi-exclusive processes

 where the matrix elements are written in the Heisenberg representation and the phase space measure is defined by

 Notice that from the viewpoint of factorization theorem the hadron tensor of (\ref{h-t-1}) is not yet in a factorized form.
 To apply the factorization procedure, the hadron momenta $P_2$ and $P^h_1$ should be associated with the light-cone minus and plus directions, respectively, which are well-separated.
 In other words, there are no the strong interferences between the hadron dominant directions.
-With these, the Fock states corresponding to the initial and final hadrons can be permuted resulting in